Naereen/web-sphinx/firefox-extensions.en.rst

  My favorite Firefox extensions
 ################################

-.. note:: This page is about Firefox extensions
+.. note:: This page is about extensions for Mozilla Firefox, the best web browser!

    For more details, maybe you should first read one of these: